Short Term

 • Self-care/personal care such as showering and dressing

-What is not included in STA funding?
+What is not included in respite funding?

-STA funding does not cover:
+Short term respite funding does not cover:

 • Non-NDIS supports or activities like cruises, theme parks, sporting events, movies, and theatre shows